marcoparello/CTF-Writeups/angstrom-CTF-2024/crypto/erm-what-the-enigma.md

 ```txt
 brht{d_imhw_cexhrmwyy_lbvkvqcf_ldcz}
 ```
-in the decode section, which was automatically decoded to be:
+into the decode section, which was automatically decoded to be:

 ![](../images/erm-what-the-enigma-part-4.png)